 Look for the teal text for special needs news.

-April is Autism Awareness Month, and Chuck E. Cheese is celebrating with the return of Sensory Sensitive Sundays—a dedicated play time specifically for children with autism and other special sensory needs.
+Chuck E. Cheese’s Sensory Sensitive Sundays—a dedicated play time specifically for children with autism and other special sensory needs—are back.
 The program re-launched April 11; locations will host the program on the first Sunday of each month going forward.
 For more information, visit the website.

 Scarborough Renaissance Festival kicked off its 40th anniversary season April 10.
 The festival will run every Saturday and Sunday (plus Memorial Day) through May 31.
 Admission is $37 for adults and $17 for kids ages 5–12; free for children under 4.
 To buy tickets and learn more, click here.